Creating a Profitable Food Menu for Your Bar

-- Not all bars can offer the same types of food.
+- Make your food reflect your concept.
+Not all bars can offer the same types of food.
 Neighborhood dive bars, for instance, typically offer a variety of fried foods, popcorn, or mixed nuts, to name a few classics.
 Usually the atmosphere, service-style and drink menu at the bar help dictate the type of food served.
 An upscale martini bar might offer truffle-glazed potato wedges.
 This is not a hard and fast rule, however.
 Just consider the impression your food will make on your guests, and how it will affect your bar’s overall appeal.

-- Start-up restaurants or bars may buy their food from local sources rather than the giant.
+- Buy at a bulk discount.
+Start-up restaurants or bars may buy their food from local sources rather than the giant.
 Purchasing locally can be a great move, but buying in bulk is usually the more cost-effective way to go.
 See if you can purchase from a wholesaler such as Costco, or if a local farmer will give you a discount if you purchase a larger order.
 When you purchase at a discount, your cost goes down, making you more profit without raising customers’ prices.

 Many establishments are called by the name of “brew pub,” “bar and grill,” or simply, “bar,” and these all potentially serve food in addition to alcohol.
 Many bars not only serve food, but are required to serve food as part of their food and beverage contract.
 Hence, it is essential that your bartenders know how to serve food whenever people come in to drink as well as dine at the bar.
 A few tips for quality food service at the bar include:

-- Be sure your bartenders are fully aware that any food ordered at the bar is to be served at the bar.
+- Develop an understanding with the bartenders.
+Be sure your bartenders are fully aware that any food ordered at the bar is to be served at the bar.
 That means that they are responsible for taking the order and bringing out the food to their bar guests.

-- Managers should train their bartenders in every step along the way, including whether or not it is the bartender’s responsibility to bring out the condiments, clear the plates and other tasks.
+- Provide basic server training.
+Managers should train their bartenders in every step along the way, including whether or not it is the bartender’s responsibility to bring out the condiments, clear the plates and other tasks.
 The bartender should know a little about serving food, if that is going to be part of his or her job requirements.

-- The bartenders should have a basic knowledge of your products whether or not they actually serve food.
+- Be sure the bartenders know the menu.
+The bartenders should have a basic knowledge of your products whether or not they actually serve food.
 If they are responsible for serving food at the bar, they need to know the specials, the ingredients and the portion size, as well as the operating hours of the kitchen.

 The bar food you offer is as representative of your bar as the drinks you offer.
 The same quality, selection and service that you put into serving drinks should also be present when serving bar food.
 Choose your food based on your concept, reflective of who you are and the reputation you want.